kuro-kuris/ec/README.md

 ## Running the server

-To run the server run $ python manage.py runserver to play around with the database you can run an interactive ipython session witht he db with $ python manage.py shell .
+To run the server run $ python manage.py runserver to play around with the database you can run an interactive python session witht the database with $ python manage.py shell

+## Step-by-step guide to run the project:

+Initialise a virtualenvironment using the virtualenv command.
+Activate virutalenv: $ . venv/bin/activate
+Install requirments from the requirements.txt $ pip install -r requirements.txt Now to run the server $ python manage.py runserver

 ## Playing around with the database